 Rutger Hauer has been languishing in too many B-movie parts since the 1990s.
 While Hobo With a Shotgun is no better budgeted, it gives him the chance to get his teeth into some more substantial acting than he has in some time.
 Hauer, who hits age 67 at the time the film comes out, now has just the right naturally weatherbeaten look in the part.

-Jason Eisener next went onto direct the Y is for Youngbuck segment of The ABCs of Death (2012) and Slumber Party Alien Abduction episode of V/H/S/2 (2013).
+Jason Eisener next went onto direct the Y is for Youngbuck segment of The ABCs of Death (2012), Slumber Party Alien Abduction episode of V/H/S/2 (2013) and the full-length Kids vs Aliens (2022).
 He also acts as a producer on Turbo Kid (2015).